silksil/personalLearnings/productivity.md

 - Turn off all notifications.
 - Use a app like Freedom to block apps and websites, on both phone and desktop.
 - Use an headphone or earplugs to block out sound.

+### Be accountable and measure
+Act on Lead Measures […] Lag measures describe the think you’re ultimately trying to improve. […] Lead measus, on the other hand, “measures the new behaviour that will drive success on the lag measures.”

 ### Embrace downtime and boredom
 Downtime helps recharge the energy needed to work deeply